 Land and groove rifling instead of polygonal

 - Gen 5 GMB (Glock Marksman Barrel) barrel has a target match crown (FBI ‘M’ guns don’t).
-Barrels cannot be swapped with other generation guns – mainly due to the differences in locking blocks and newer, longer, RSA.
+G17 barrels cannot be swapped with other generation guns – mainly due to the differences in locking blocks (now the same as the other 9mm pistols) and newer, longer, RSA.

 - Same style firing pin safety (angled instead of flat) as the Glock 43